-Unless otherwise indicated, this annual information speaks as of June 30, 2016.
-OBM will subsequently provide when available audited general purpose financial statements of the State for the Fiscal Year ended June 30, 2016.
+Unless otherwise indicated, this annual information speaks as of June 30, 2017.
+OBM will subsequently provide when available audited general purpose financial statements of the State for the Fiscal Year ended June 30, 2017.

-There were in Fiscal Year 2016 material events filings with or disclosure to the Municipal Securities Rulemaking Board (MSRB), through the MSRB's Electronic Municipal Market Access System (EMMA), only relating to bond calls, defeasances and a notice of modification to the rights of security holders.
+There were in Fiscal Year 2017 material events filings with or disclosure to the Municipal Securities Rulemaking Board (MSRB), through the MSRB's Electronic Municipal Market Access System (EMMA), only relating to bond calls.
 There has been no change in the applicable fiscal year or in the accounting principles applied in the preparation of pertinent annual financial statements, and there has been no amendment or waiver of any portion of any of the applicable continuing disclosure agreements.